telerik/document-processing-docs/libraries/radwordsprocessing/overview.md

 * [**Mail Merge**]({%slug radwordsprocessing-editing-mail-merge%}): Provides ability to produce personalized documents from a template holding fixed content merged with variable data from a data source (database or any other collection of data items).

-* [**Merge documents**]({%slug radwordsprocessing-editing-insert-documents%}): Insert a document into another one at a desired position, controlling the way the styles of both are merged.
+* [**Merge documents**]({%slug radwordsprocessing-editing-insert-documents%}): Insert a document into another one at the desired position, controlling the way the styles of both are merged.

 * [**Import of document elements**]({%slug radwordsprocessing-editing-import-document-element%}): Import a document element from one document into another.